feliciasanm/RepData_PeerAssessment1/PA1_template.md

 ## Background

 The data set used here comes from an activity monitoring device.
 The device collected the number of steps taken by an anonymous individual, recording in 5-minute intervals each day between October-November 2012.
+The data set will be processed and analyzed here.

 ## Loading and preprocessing the data